cjungmann/raspi/README.md

 If the command takes a long time to return, it's not working.
 Press Control-C to exit and try the other methods below.

+##### Tiny Login Script

+This repository includes a tiny script, **sshpi** to uses the ping method to discover the IP address of a Raspberry Pi on a local network, then calls **ssh** using user **pi**, and offering a reminder that the default password is *raspberry*.

+While leaving the default user name and password enabled is a safety concern, this script is a useful shortcut while configuring the device.

 #### Painful Headless Discovery Methods

 Following are three methods for discovering the device's IP address.